Ramin-Ardalani/About-me/README.md

 🐙 I'm especially intrigued by the neural architectures of animals — particularly cephalopods like the **octopus** — and how their behaviors emerge from complex biological systems.
 Using **mathematical frameworks** and **experimental biology** to uncover these mechanisms is more than a scientific pursuit for me — it's a **lifelong source of joy and curiosity**.

 ---

+### 🌊 Signals & Sensations

+Waves and signals are more than just tools — they are languages spoken by the brain and nature alike.
+From neural spikes to oscillations, I am endlessly captivated by the **mathematical beauty of signals** and their role in encoding meaning, perception, and communication.

+---